CiscoISE/terraform-provider-ciscoise/docs/data-sources/device_administration_service_names.md

 - Returns list of Allowed Protocols and Server Sequences for Device Admin Policy Set results.
  'isLocalAuthorization' property is available only for Network Access Policy Set results of type Server Sequence.
- (Other CRUD APIs available throught ERS)
+ (Other CRUD APIs available through ERS)

 ## Example Usage